 - Check the FCA register.
 If you get a suspicious call from someone claiming to be from a financial services company, you can verify whether they're legitimate on the Financial Conduct Authority (FCA) register and the FCA warning list.

 - Call a hotline.
 If you get a suspicious call, you can immediately hang up and contact Stop Scams UK - an emergency hotline that connects you directly to your bank if you dial 159.
-This is a pilot scheme with the following banks currently taking part - Barclays, Lloyds (including Halifax and Bank of Scotland), Natwest (including Royal Bank of Scotland and Ulster Bank), Santander and Sterling Bank.
+Established in March 2020, Stop Scams UK has 18 members across the banking, technology and telecoms sectors.

 - Report phishing.
 You can report phishing fraud to firstname.lastname@example.org and any other suspicious contact attempts even when actual fraud doesn’t occur.
 See GOV.UK for more information.

 What to do if you think you’ve been scammed

 If you believe you’ve been the victim of a life insurance scam, there are a few steps you could take, depending on the nature of the offence.
 Here are some immediate security measures you may wish to pursue:

 - Contact your insurer.
 If your personal details have been compromised, it’s worth informing your life insurance provider if you believe your policy could be at risk.

 - Update your passwords.
 You should reset your password across any accounts where you’ve used the same one.

 - Inform your bank.
 You should let your bank know that your financial information may have been compromised.
 This will alert them to any suspicious activity, and depending on the fraud in question, may help you get your money back.

 - Update your anti-virus software.
 Getting new anti-virus software may help strengthen your computer’s defences against malicious attacks.